bseltz-cohesity/scripts/byRequest/cloneVmToAwsPlusPitDb/README.md

 * Add a customer host mapping to Cohesity for the new VM
 * Register the new VM as a physical SQL protection source
 * Restore SQL databases to the latest point in time available from a SQL backup

+Edit the cloneVmToAwsPlusPitDb.ps1 and populate the parameters at the top of the file, then run .\cloneVmToAwsPlusPitDb.ps1 to start the process.